dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 ## The THREE.CurveQuadraticBezierCurve class in threejs and what to know first

 There are a lot of things that I assume that you know a thing or two about before hand with threejs, as well as client side javaScript in general.
-Simply put this is not a post for people that are new to threejs as well as various other skills that are required before using any kind of javaScript library for that matter.
+Simply put this is not a [post for people that are new to threejs](/2018/04/04/threejs-getting-started/) as well as various other skills that are required before using any kind of javaScript library for that matter.
 I will not be getting into every little detail that should be known before hand in this post of course.
 However I do always like to write about a few subjects that you might want to read about more.

 ### Be sure to get solid with the base Curve class if you have not done so

 The 2D Quadratic Bezier Curves is just one built in curve class that extends the base Curve class in threejs.
 So with that said it makes sense to learn at least a little about what there is to work with when it comes to the [base Curve class](/2022/06/17/threejs-curve/) in threejs.
+There is starting out by using one of the classes that extend the base class, but there are a lot of Curve class prototype methods that one should be aware of.
+I am also not going to be covering every use case example of curves in this post, just a few examples that have to do with just one 2D built in option.

 ### There is also the 3D form of the Quadratic Bezier Curve class